RayYuePro/pwsh-remoting-over-ssh/Run-.NET-Core-File-Server-Test-Suite-on-Cross-Platforms.md

 [Setup a macOS or Windows machine with Docker image to run test suite](#Setup-a-macOS-or-Windows-machine-with-Docker-image-to-run-test-suite)

 # Test Environment Architecture
-The Test Environment consists of 8 Driver computers (client) and 8 SUT computers (server) hosted as Azure virtual machines in a Domain environment.
-Users will access the Domain via the remote desktop protocol (RDP) with a predefined administrator name and password.
-The basic network configuration is shown as follows:
+The Test Environment consists of a Domain Controller, Driver computer (client) and SUT computers (server) in a Domain environment.

 # Test Environment Configuration
 ## Config Domain Controller